 I have been foraging on and off for the past 25 years.
 In recent years I’ve experimented with wild food obsessively, to the point that wild foraged plants now make up a consistent part of my diet.
 I have great enthusiasm for finding, studying, identifying, tasting, experimenting with, and creating delicious meals with edible wild plants and I look forward to sharing my ongoing journey with you.

 In the education arena I hold numerous degrees–a BA in archaeology, an elementary school teaching credential, an MA in technology education, and an AASI Cert III for all you forager-snowboarders out there.
 I like to pester a few established wild edible authors with questions via email, and those kind enough to answer are often quoted herein.
 Nevertheless please find that this is careful work, as I have tried my best to provide solid, useful, and safe information, making and noting errors when they occur.
-Likewise if you find an error or something in question, I would definitely appreciate a note via the contact form (click Contact in the links at top).
+Likewise if you find an error or something in question, I would definitely appreciate a note via the contact form.
 Amidst it all, I hope you find the off-color one-liners at least mildly humorous.

 Wild Edible Notebook

 Part of my project has been the Wild Edible Notebook.
-During its first and most successful season (2010), I published a digital version each month during the local high country Colorado foraging season from June to November.
-In 2011 I started putting the Notebooks out again in May, but only finished two before a “real world” journalism job took me out of my natural plant habitat to spend 15-hour days at my desk on a regular basis.
+During its first year (2011), I published a digital version each month during the local high country Colorado foraging season from June to November.
+In 2012 I started putting the Notebooks out again in May, but only finished two before a “real world” journalism job took me out of my natural plant habitat to spend 15-hour days at my desk on a regular basis.
 Happily, I am now back with the plants again.
-I’m starting the Wild Edible Notebook back up in April of 2013, with bold new plans to complete an entire season.
+I started the Wild Edible Notebook back up in April of 2013, and in October of 2013 decided to take the project year-round.
+So now, rest assured, there are going to be lots of stories about eating snow!
+(Just kidding).

-To join, scroll to the bottom of this page and fill in your info.
-You’ll receive an email asking you to click on a confirmation link, and after doing that, you’ll get another email with the download link for all of the Wild Edible Notebooks current and past—in your choice of either a handy print-and-fold booklet or a file you can breeze through onscreen or print out one-sided.
-I won’t email too often and you can unsubscribe whenever you want.
+To join the email list and get a free issue, other occasional freebies, and ongoing news and info, scroll to the bottom of the website and fill in your name and email address.
+You’ll receive an email asking you to click on a confirmation link, and after doing that, you’ll get another email with the download link for any available free stuff.
+I won’t email too often and you can unsubscribe from the list whenever you want.

 Get Down with the Facebook: